leoloveisme/happybeings/Book I Episode IV - New horizons/English/Beautiful new world.md

     • Do you understand what I’m thinking now?
     • Yes, I, we do.

+We don't meditate, because we're always conscious.

-Because we are in the constant conscious presence and we live a conscious life we don’t need to meditate, unless we want to create something, which needs the power of many of us at the same time, additionally to the power of our planet(s), which is also us, then we collectively meditate something into existence.
+We are in the constant conscious presence and we live a conscious life that's we don’t meditate, unless we want to create something, then meditate something into existence using the all power around us: the power of our planet, our moons and sometimes, though very rarely, even the power or neighbouring planets.

     • Energy is all around us, everything is energy.
     • Yes, we know that already and we have a healer amongst us, who can see and feel energies, to the degree which other of us cannot do.
-    • I guess it is her.
+    • It is this being there.
     • Yes, you’re right.

     • Do you have any kind of entertainment?